jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_none.rst

 .. meta::
   :description: Continuation of the assertion_error Python TDD project after unittest and the None chapter.
 Open the existing project (uv run pytest-watcher . --now, 7 passed), edit tests/test_assertion_error.py, and add assertIsNone / assertIsNotNone next to bare assert and assertIs / assertIsNot in test_assertion_error_w_none.
 Deliberately trigger AssertionError with the wrong method first: assertIsNotNone(None) → "unexpectedly None"; assertIsNone(False) → "False is not None"; same pattern for True, 0, 0.0, '', (), [], set(), {}.
 Then green with assertIsNone(None) and assertIsNotNone for every non-None value (False, True, empty containers, class attributes an_integer/a_float/…).
 Remove the commented wrong calls; keep the triple form (assert + assertIs* + assertIsNone/assertIsNotNone).
 Git commit 'use assertIsNotNone and assertIsNone'.
 Shows how None-specific unittest methods remove repeating None in assertIs(x, None) / assertIsNot(x, None) while still teaching raise-by-negation error strings.
 Pumping Python by Jacob Itegboje.
-  :keywords: Jacob Itegboje, Pumping Python, AssertionError assertIsNone, assertIsNotNone, unexpectedly None, False is not None, True is not None, 0 is not None, 0.0 is not None, '' is not None, () is not None, [] is not None, set() is not None, {} is not None, test_assertion_error_w_none, replace assertIs(x, None), assertIsNot(x, None), another way to test if something is None, another way to test if something is NOT None, None chapter continuation, assertion_error project, uv run pytest-watcher, remove the commented lines, red green refactor assertIsNone, python unittest assertIsNone beginner, TDD None identity tests, class attributes empty string list dict set tuple, test AssertionError with assertIsNotNone and assertIsNone
+  :keywords: Jacob Itegboje, Pumping Python, AssertionError assertIsNone, assertIsNotNone, unexpectedly None, False is not None, True is not None, 0 is not None, 0.0 is not None, '' is not None, () is not None, [] is not None, set() is not None, {} is not None, test_assertion_error_w_none, replace assertIs(x, None), assertIsNot(x, None), another way to test if something is None, another way to test if something is NOT None, None chapter continuation, assertion_error project, uv run pytest-watcher, remove the commented lines, red green refactor assertIsNone, python unittest assertIsNone beginner, TDD None identity tests, class attributes empty string list dict set tuple, test AssertionError with None

 .. include:: ../../links.rst

 #################################################################################
-test AssertionError with assertIsNotNone and assertIsNone
+test AssertionError with None
 #################################################################################

 ----